briannap6399/sep10-freedom-project/prep/plan.md

 #### Beyond MVP

-* Go through a big revamp.
+[] Go through a big revamp.
 Creating from scratch is clearly not helping you, so get a bootstrap template and use it.
+[] Possibly try to replace some of the cards with the carousel, and change around the colors to fit the color palette you wanted.